Mary A. Miller: Career

 During the Third Annual Meeting, held in Cambridge, Ohio, 1882 Miller stated that in her opinion, "The Society's wish to be independent of the Board of Missions was that it might be able to push its work abroad with more rapidity than the policy of the Board seemed to favor."
 At the Fifth Annual Meeting, held in Springfield, Ohio, 1884, Miller was one of three women appointed to represent the Society at the General Conference.
 At the Eighth Annual Meeting, Held in Ohio, Illinois, 1887, Miller and Mrs. J. E. Palmer were elected to represent the WFMS at the next session of the General Conference.
 At the Ninth Annual Meeting, held in Washington, D.C., 1888, it was announced that the Society had been represented by Miller at the first Ecumenical Conference of Foreign Missions of World's Missionary Convention which met in Exeter Hall London with Miller bearing her own expenses that she might be present at this meeting and thus gain new inspiration, and likewise, place the work of the Society along with more veteran organizations.

 The Sixteenth Annual Session was held in 1895 at the Lafayette Ave.
 Methodist Protestant Church, in Baltimore, Maryland, at which, Miller, editor of the "Missionary Record", presented her resignation as she was leaving Pittsburgh to make her home in Kansas City, Kansas.
 She wrote the history of the WFMS in 1896, having compiled the history of the first sixteen years of the organization.

 In 1907, she accompanied Marietta Louise Gibson Stephens and Julia Hickey to Japan to visit the mission stations of that country.

 Death

-Mary A. Davis Miller died September 23, 1925 and was buried at Forest Hill Cemetery, Dunmore, Pennsylvania.
+Miller died September 23, 1925, and was buried at Forest Hill Cemetery, Dunmore, Pennsylvania.